italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 |	Property Name	|	Description		|
 |:------------------|:------------------|
-|	synchcall.xmlrpc.unsecureServerPort	|	Port to listen on for incoming XML-RPC connections from FrontEnds(s).
+|	synchcall.xmlrpc.unsecureServerPort	|	Port to listen on for incoming XML-RPC connections from Frontends(s).
 Default: **8080**
-|	synchcall.xmlrpc.maxthread			|	Number of threads managing XML-RPC connection from FrontEnds(s).
+|	synchcall.xmlrpc.maxthread			|	Number of threads managing XML-RPC connection from Frontends(s).
 A well sized value for this parameter have to be at least equal to the sum of the number of working threads in all FrontEend(s).
 Default: **100**

 <br/>
 > **_REST interface parameters_**